-Visual symptoms are common among people with multiple sclerosis (MS).
+Visual symptoms are common amongst people with multiple sclerosis (MS).

-There are three main visual symptoms in MS: optic neuritis, nystagmus and diplopia (double vision).
-Some people also experience temporary blurring of vision, temporary loss of vision, pain with eye movement and blind spots.
+There are three main visual symptoms in MS – optic neuritis, nystagmus and diplopia (double vision).
+Some people also experience temporary blurring of vision, temporary loss of vision, blind spots, pain with eye movement and blind spots.

-Visual problems are often the first symptoms associated with multiple sclerosis (1).
+Visual problems are often the first symptoms associated with MS (1).

-‘Accepting that it can take time to focus.
-Just sit down relax and wait.
-A cold flannel across the eyes helps me.’
+‘Accept that it can take time to focus.
+Just sit down, relax, and wait.
+A cold flannel across the eyes helps me’

 ‘I keep things in their place so I know where they are.
-Wear sunglasses, have large print letters sent.’
+Wear sunglasses, and have large-print letters sent’

 Optic neuritis is a common symptom in MS. It is caused by inflammation or demyelination to the optic nerve at the back of the eye, which transmits the signals from the visual image from the eye to the brain (1).

 Optic neuritis causes a disturbance in vision – sometimes blurring, and often a reduction in colour vision, particularly for the colour red.
 Optic neuritis can also cause a headache, or a pain behind the eye when the eye moves (2).